AdobeDocs/dynamic-media-classic.en/help/using/creating-media-portal-groups.md

 ---
 # Create and manage Media Portal groups{#creating-and-managing-media-portal-groups}

-*Groups* are designed to help you administer Media Portal users.
+Groups are designed to help you administer Media Portal users.
 To access an asset, a user must be a member of at least one group that has permission to access that asset.
 When you add a user, you assign the user to one or more groups.
-In doing so, you grant the user access to folders to which the group has been assigned.
+By doing this, you grant the user access to folders to which the group has been assigned.
 You can also choose which Image Presets are available to a group.

 ## Use groups to restrict access to folders, assets, and Image Presets {#using-groups-to-restrict-access-to-folders-assets-and-image-presets}

 To grant access permission at different levels, you create groups.
 For each group, you assign read, write, and delete permissions to different folders and assets in folders.
-As well, you decide which Image Presets are available to the group.
+Also, you decide which Image Presets are available to the group.
 You then assign users to groups.
 A user can be a member of more than one group.
-The group concept gives you the flexibility to assign access to limited sets of the total content.
+The group feature provides the flexibility to assign access to limited sets of the total content.

 If you specifically do not grant a group permission to an asset or folder, that asset or folder inherits the permissions you assigned to its parent folder (the folder above it in the folder hierarchy).
-Grant permissions to a parent folder if you want to make sure that all its child folders inherit the same permissions.
+Grant permissions to a parent folder.
+Do this if you want to ensure that all its child folders inherit the same permissions.

 >[!NOTE]
 >
 >Users can belong to more than one group.
-When a user belongs to two groups with different access permissions to a folder, the user is granted the highest access.
+When a user belongs to two groups with different access permissions to a folder, the user is granted the most permissive access.

 ## Add a group {#adding-a-group}